engineyard/ey-docs/pages/add-redis-to-your-application.md

 # Adding Redis to your Application

-Redis is an open source, advanced key-value store.
+[Redis](http://redis.io) is an open source, advanced key-value store.
 It is often referred to as a data structure server since keys can contain strings, hashes, lists, sets and sorted sets.

 Getting Redis working on AppCloud is not as daunting a task as it may seem.
-It's as easy as bundling the `redis` gem into your application.
+It's as easy as bundling the [Redis gem](http://rubygems.org/gems/redis) gem into your application.

 ## Install the Redis Gem

-The easiest way to add Redis to your Ruby application is to add `gem 'redis'` to your Gemfile.
-Then just run `bundle install` from your development machine and deploy the application to AppCloud.
+The easiest way to add Redis to your Ruby application on AppCloud is to:

+* Add the Redis gem to your gemfile gem 'redis'
+* Install the Redis gem using bundler from your development machine bundle install
+* Deploy your application to AppCloud

 ## Redis Version